waipingng/ML-course-pj1-fork/readme.md

 # Goal of the project

-This analysis investigates the relationship between demographic characteristics—specifically income, ethnicity, and gender to predict heart disease mortality rates at the county level.
+This analysis investigates the relationship between demographic characteristics—specifically income, ethnicity, and gender to predict heart disease mortality rates at the county level using the data in 2020.
 Understanding these relationships can guide targeted public health interventions aimed at reducing heart disease-related mortality.

 ## Sources of the data